-Health campaigners and an MP from South Tyneside took part in a mass march in London to support the NHS
+Health campaigners from South Tyneside in London for NHS march

 More than 80 members of the Save South Tyneside Hospital Campaign group headed to the capital city’s Tavistock Square on Saturday to join thousands of others protesting against cuts to the NHS.

 They included Labour leader Jeremy Corbyn, unions, frontline NHS staff and children.